Lee Raymond: Legacy

 Steve Coll describes Raymond as "notoriously skeptical about climate change and disliked government interference at any level".
-In a new BBC Documentary, Big Oil v the World, Professor Martin Hoffert, a former Exxon climate consultant, called Lee Raymond's report, "Climate Change: Don't Ignore the facts," as "a load of baloney," and "I would have to say that on an ethical basis, it is actually evil."
+In a BBC documentary, Big Oil v the World, Professor Martin Hoffert, a former Exxon climate consultant, called Lee Raymond's report, "Climate Change: Don't Ignore the facts", "a load of baloney" and declared, "I would have to say that on an ethical basis, it is actually evil."

-Lee Raymond was at the helm of Exxon while it remained one of the last large companies to omit gay employees in its anti-discrimination policy.
+Raymond was at the helm of Exxon while it remained one of the last large companies to omit gay employees in its anti-discrimination policy.
 He was also at the helm during the takeover of Mobil, when the new Exxon-Mobil corporation rescinded Mobil's pre-existing anti-discrimination policy.
 HR policy was eventually updated in 2015 to include a prohibition on discrimination against gay employees, but from 1999 to 2014 the board annually rejected a resolution brought by shareholders to compel the company to implement a non-discrimination policy.

 His son, John T. Raymond, is active in the oil and gas industry.
 John partnered with the Jim Flores and Paul Allen-backed Vulcan Capital in the buyout of Plains Resources.

-Lee Raymond received the Woodrow Wilson Award from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution for Corporate Citizenship during a dinner held in his honor in Dallas, Texas, in early 2003.
+Death

+Raymond died from complications of pneumonia in Dallas, on June 6, 2026, at the age of 87.